learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

    this information and use it later (for example, to notify the post author that you liked their post).

 If all goes as it should, the entire interaction only takes a second or two.
 But even this small interaction demonstrates all the concepts of front end web programming.

-### Flatiron's "Three Pillars of Web Programming"
+## Flatiron's "Three Pillars of Web Programming"

-We can break down web programming into three essential "pillars":
+To help us learn web programming in three distinct phases, this curriculum is broken down into three essential "pillars:"

 - **Recognize Events**
 - **Manipulate the DOM**
 - **Communicate with the Server**

-In the steps of the Favoriting a Social Media Post example, we _italicized_
-the characteristic verb in steps 3-5.
+In the steps of the Favoriting a Social Media Post example, we _italicized_ the characteristic verb in steps 3-5.
 Each of those words exemplifies the activity of one of the "pillars" we must learn in order to make web applications.

   - Step 3 showed "**Recognizing JS events**:" Your _click_ action on the empty heart tells JavaScript to do work
   - Step 4 showed "**Manipulating the DOM**:" the work JavaScript was told to do was to _update_ the screen to make the heart "look clicked"
-  - Step 5 showed "**Communicate with the server**:" the work JavaScript was told to do was to _tell the social media company_ that you approved of this content
+  - Step 5 showed "**Communicating with the server**:" the work JavaScript was told to do was to _tell the social media company_ that you approved of this content

+> **THINKING ABOUT LEARNING** These "pillars" are not something professional
+> developers outside Flatiron School curriculum recognize.
+You won't go into a
+> tech interview and be asked: "Name the three pillars of web programming."
+> These abstractions are a way to help learners (you!) recognize how what
+> you're learning fits into three major activity areas.
+That said, if an
+> interviewer asked you how to debug a web program and you said your strategy
+> would be based on ensuring three "critical areas" were working, we think your
+> interview answer would be off to a good start!

 Now you know what's going on when you click that heart!
 The next lessons will focus on explaining each of these "pillars" in more detail.
 After you've worked your way through them, your new "web programmer" eyes will have you looking at your favorite sites very differently.